apache/beam/learning/prompts/code-generation/02_io_pubsub.md

       parser.add_argument(
           "--subscription",
           required=True,
-          help="PubSub subscription to read from.")
+          help="Pub/Sub subscription to read from.")

 def read_subscription():
-  """Read from PubSub subscription function."""
+  """Read from Pub/Sub subscription function."""

   # Parse the pipeline options.
   # For streaming pipelines, you need to include streaming=True